VOLTTRON/volttron/README.md

  For RabbitMQ based VOLTTRON, some of the RabbitMQ specific software packages have to be installed.

   **On Debian based systems:**
   Easiest way to install Erlang version 21.x is to install from RabbitMQ's repository.
-  This will instruct apt to trust packages signed by that key

   In order to use the repository, add a key used to sign RabbitMQ releases to apt-key